First-Time Landlord Survival Guide to Success

 - Contact previous landlords for a reference

-Be sure to follow Fair Housing Laws.
-It’s illegal to discriminate against tenants based on race, gender, religion, disability, family status, or national origin.
+Applying identical criteria to every applicant is not just good practice, it is also one of the simplest ways to stay compliant with Fair Housing Laws, which make it illegal to discriminate against tenants based on race, gender, religion, disability, family status, or national origin.

 The lease is a binding legal contract that outlines the terms and conditions of the tenancy.
 A vague or poorly written lease can lead to costly disputes.
 A lease should be detailed and include: